vicchimenti/law-faculty-sort-application/README.md

 -[] Page Load to Career instead of All
 -[] Masonry grid to two col cayout
 -[] Profile to horizontal card
+-[] Add bio and cv to hidden organizer fields